Glossary

 Tokenization for regulatory compliance

-Another purpose of tokenization is to help companies meet industry standards and regulatory compliance requirements, such as LGPDTo comply with data privacy regulations, for example, organizations choose to transform this information into tokens.
+Another purpose of tokenization is to help companies comply with industry standards and regulatory compliance requirements, such as the LGPD (Brazilian General Data Protection Law).
+To comply with data privacy rules, for example, organizations choose to transform this information into tokens.

 Tokenization vs. Encryption